nushankodikara/TecInpact/content/post/budget-online-radio-station-guide-2020.md

 ![Software Setup](/uploads/20200711_52.png "Software Setup")

-If you're running an uninterupted radio stream, don't forget to activate playlist repeate and maybe shuffle?
+If you're running an uninterrupted radio stream, don't forget to activate playlist repeat and maybe shuffle?

 ![Software Setup](/uploads/20200711_53.png "Software Setup")

 Don't Forget to turn your stream off after the broadcast.

 ## Data Usage
 This is something Very important to most of the users, I know.
-So I decided to calculate the maximum data consumption on common bitrates, for an hour. ( This is a theoratical maximum )
+So I decided to calculate the maximum data consumption on common bitrates, for an hour. ( This is a theoretical maximum )

 | Bitrate | Data Usage For 1 hour |
 | :------ | :-------------------: |